Blazing Zone Dualchef - Barbecue Outdoorchef - Free user manual and instructions

 Anyone who operates the barbecue and the BLAZING ZONE must know and follow the ignition process precisely.
 Children must not be allowed to use the appliance.

 Follow the separate assembly instructions exactly.
-Incorrect essentially can have dangerous consequences.
-Do not addition any flammable liquids, materials or coarse gas bottles in the vicinity of the barbecue.
+Incorrect assembly can have dangerous consequences.
+Do not place any flammable liquids, materials or gas bottles in the vicinity of the barbecue.
 Never set up the barbecue or the gas bottle(s) in enclosed rooms without ventilation.
 Please read these instructions carefully before using your gas barbecue and the BLAZING ZONE.
 Also refer to the separate instructions for your barbecue.
 The barbecue including the BLAZING ZONE is for outdoor use only and a safety clearance of at least 1.5 m from flammable objects must be ensured.

 GAS BOTTLES